Helmet Safety for Youth

 Changes for Drivers and Passengers of Motor Vehicles:

 • Before opening the door of a motor vehicle on the side of moving traffic all people must first make sure that opening the door will not obstruct the path of an approaching cyclist or any other vehicle.
-This action of interfering with moving traffic is called 'dooring' and carries a fine of $365 and 3 demerit points.
+This action of interfering with moving traffic is called 'dooring' and carries a set fine and demerit points.

-• When passing a cyclist, drivers must provide 1 meter of space between the vehicle and the person riding the bike.
+• When passing a cyclist, drivers must provide one metre of space between the vehicle and the person riding the bike.
 This one metre distance refers to the distance between the extreme right side of the motor vehicle and the extreme left side of the bicycle, including all projections and attachments.
-Passing with a space closer than 1M is not safe and can result in a $110 fine.
+Passing with a space closer than one metre is not safe and can result in a set fine.

 Remember that road safety is everyone's responsibility and the more we work together the safer our roads become.